OxfordHCC/retconnect/README.md

 The first three keys identify the particular device. "name" is a global identifier (we could have called it `id`).
 These keys help to uniquely distinguish records for slightly different variants of devices (versions, OSes) etc, since different versions could have characteristics worth noting.

-The `dependencies` key contains a list of external (1st and 3rd party) dependencies that the TV itself depends on.
-This could include essential services (such as providing software updates), or optional/unnecessary services such as marketing.
+The `dependencies` key contains a list of 1st and 3rd party dependencies that the core TV OS itself depends on.
+This dependencies could provide functionality key to essential services (such as providing software updates), or optional/unnecessary services such as marketing.

 The `software` key represents apps installed either by the manufacturer or the user.
 Here we differentiate these dependencies because they are not considered essential to the base system functionality.